IntelSoftware/SYCL_101/03_Modern/4_hash_tables.rst

 ================

-As stated previously, in a hash table, a new index is processed using the key and the corresponding[[[the corresponding what?]]] to this key value is stored in the index.
+As stated previously, in a hash table, a new index is processed using the key and the corresponding value to this key is stored in the index.
 This process is called hashing and the function performing this operation is called **hashing function**.

 Here's an example.

-Please consider a hashing function as operation modulo[[[module?]]]
-10 and a set of key-value pairs to insert into hash table :code:`{{15, 25}, {23, 63}, {12, 22}, {48, 78}, {30, 0}}`.
+Please consider a hashing function as operation mod 10 and a set of key-value pairs to insert into hash table :code:`{{15, 25}, {23, 63}, {12, 22}, {48, 78}, {30, 0}}`.

 .. list-table::